tomdeakin/tomdeakin.github.io/cs.md

 Tom is co-author of the widely used training course [Hands On OpenCL](http://handsonopencl.github.io): a two-day lecture course on OpenCL.
 The course material includes presentation slides and example programs, released under the Creative Commons License.

-In 2012, Tom graduated valedictorian from the University of Bristol with *first class honours* with a MSci in Mathematics and Computer Science, winning the prize for *Best graduating student in Computer Science and Mathematics*.
+In 2012, Tom graduated valedictorian from the University of Bristol with *first class honours* with a MSci in Mathematics and Computer Science, winning the prize for *Best graduating student in Computer Science and Mathematics* sponsored by Bank of America Merrill Lynch.

 # Publications